-Arrhythmias (heart rhythm disorders) are generally divided into two categories: ventricular and supraventricular.
-Ventricular arrhythmias occur in the lower chambers of the heart, called the ventricles.
-Supraventricular arrhythmias occur in the area above the ventricles, usually in the upper chambers of the heart, called the atria.
-Fibrillation, the most serious form of arrhythmia, is fast, uncoordinated beats, which are contractions of individual heart-muscle fibers.
+Fibrillation, the most serious form of arrhythmia (heart rhythm disorder), is fast, uncoordinated beats, which are contractions of individual heart-muscle fibers.
 Atrial fibrillation (also called AFib or AF) is the most common type of supraventricular arrhythmia with irregular beats that are too fast (tachycardia).

 |In the news . . .
 Dec.
 4, 2012